51Degrees/specifications/pipeline-specification/features/resource-cleanup.md

 This is needed for scenarios where single elements are added to multiple Pipelines.
 In this case, the user will take responsibility for cleanup of Flow Element resources.
-This should be made clear in comments and documentation around the use of this option.
+This can be made clear in comments and documentation around the use of this option.

 ### Flow Element